Philippe Van Parijs: Linguistic justice

 Another part of Van Parijs' work is about linguistic justice.
 In order to address the injustice arising from the privilege enjoyed by English as a global lingua franca, he discusses a wide range of measures such as a language tax which would be paid by English-speaking countries, a ban on the dubbing of films, and the enforcement of a linguistic territoriality principle that would protect weaker languages.

 Van Parijs's work is sometimes associated with the September Group of analytic Marxism, though he is not himself a Marxist.
+He has described his political philosophy as "left-Rawlsian" and "globalist".